WojtekTheWebDev/vue-section-scroller/README.md

 | activeColor  | String    | "#323330" | Color of active dots and labels.  |
 | showChevrons | Boolean   | true      | Show chevrons at the top and bottom of the component. |

-## Documentation

-Will be here someday made with VuePress.

 ## Live Demo

 https://codesandbox.io/s/vue-section-scroller-demo-tsyzd